-Last night I had an impromptu dinner at my friend, Barbecue Bob's house, where he was grilling up some chicken and hot dogs for the kids.
-He grills on a Weber Kettle Grill and uses 100% lump hard wood charcoal and you can really tell the difference.
+Last night, I had an impromptu dinner at my friend Barbecue Bob's house, where he was grilling up some chicken and hot dogs for the kids.
+He grills on a Weber Kettle Grill and uses 100% lump hard wood charcoal; you can tell the difference.

 He told me he makes his own following an adapted version of William Sonoma's barbecue sauce.
-He makes up a batch and it keeps in the refrigerator for the week.
+He makes up a batch, and it keeps in the refrigerator for the week.

 His chicken took 30 minutes to cook and was delicious.
-Here is his adapted barbecue sauce:
+Here is his adapted barbecue sauce

-Heat the oil in a medium sized saucepan over medium high heat.
+- Heat the oil in a medium-sized saucepan over medium-high heat.
 Sauté the onion and celery until the onion is translucent.
 Depending on your stove and pan, 5 to 8 minutes.

-- Cover, reduce the heat to low and simmer until the sauce is the desired thickness.
+- Cover, reduce the heat to low, and simmer until the sauce is the desired thickness.
 This can take up to 15 minutes or more.